-E OF FLORIDA) ITY OF) I,as follo , being duly sworn, hereby depose and state as ione lows.
-1. I am a member in the Town of I for benefits from the Fund.
-Davie Police Officers' Pension Plan applying 2.
-At the time of my submission of this application, there is no QDRO that exist distributing any interest in my Town of Davie Police Officers' Pension Pla account to any former spouse(s).
-FURTE HER AFFIANT SAYETH NAUGF IT.
-MEMBER da day of, 20, by to me or has produced d, sworn to, and acknowledged before me this, who is personally as identification and did/did not
+STATE ( OF FLORIDA) ГҮ OF ) I,as follow ows: ng duly sworn, hereby depose and state 1.
+I am a member in the Town of Davie I the Fund.
+Police Officers' Pension Plan applying for benefits from 2.
+2. At the time of my submission of this application, there is no QDRO that exists distributing an interest in my Town of Davie Police Officers' Pension Plan account to any former spouse(s).
+FURTHE IER AFFIANT SAYETH NAUGHT.
+MEMB ER State e of County of [ ] r foregoing instrument was acknowled physical presence or online notarization lged before me by means of: this /by , who is personally on acknowledging) know wn to me or who has produced(type as identification and of identification) did (d did not) take an oath. - Notar urv Public